 Your claim may be denied.

 You may assume that your insurance company will easily pay you for the auto repairs or for the replacement of your vehicle if totaled.
 In fact, many claims are denied.
 Several factors come into play in these cases.
-Insurance companies hire teams of lawyers and investigators who are interested in keeping the costs as low as possible, and if there is a way to drop you, or to claim you had misrepresented any facts on your application for insurance, they are likely to do it.
+Insurance companies hire teams of lawyer and investigators who are interested in keeping the costs as low as possible, and if there is a way to drop you, or to claim you had misrepresented any facts on your application for insurance, they are likely to do it.
 You could then be facing some serious legal trouble if any other person was injured or vehicle damaged.